surveysolutions/docs/content/headquarters/config/audio-files-format/index.md

 audio questions) are recorded using AAC (*Advanced Audio Coding*) and have a file extension `.m4a`.

+The quality of the audio recording in web interviews (in a web browser) is fixed at:

+- 128kbps, mono, 48kHz

-The quality of the audio recording is determined by the `Audio recording quality` setting of the
+The quality of the audio recorded on a mobile device (in Interviewer App) is determined by the `Audio recording quality` setting in the `Devices` tab of the [workspace settings](/headquarters/config/admin-settings/).
-[workspace settings](/headquarters/config/admin-settings/).
 The possible values
 are: